mier48/WillyWonkaHelper/README.md

 Android application to help Willy Wonka's HR Department browse and to check the details of the Oompa Loompas.

 //Glide
-I use Glide to load images.
+I use Glide to load and cache images.

 //Retrofit
-I use Retrofit to make requests to an API
+I use Retrofit to make requests to the api and map the response.

 //Dagger hilt
-I use Dagger Hilt for dependency injection
+I use Dagger Hilt for dependency injection.

 //Room
-I use Room for the database
+I Use Room to cache data.